trapexit/mergerfs/README.md

 In Linux 4.20 a new feature was added allowing the negotiation of the max message size.
 Since the size is in multiples of [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) the feature is called `max_pages`.
 There is a maximum `max_pages` value of 256 (1MiB) and minimum of 1 (4KiB).
 The default used by Linux >=4.20, and hardcoded value used before 4.20, is 32 (128KiB).
 In mergerfs its referred to as `fuse_msg_size` to make it clear what it impacts and provide some abstraction.

 Since there should be no downsides to increasing `fuse_msg_size` / `max_pages`, outside a minor bump in RAM usage due to larger message buffers, mergerfs defaults the value to 256.
 On kernels before 4.20 the value has no effect.
 The reason the value is configurable is to enable experimentation and benchmarking.
 See the BENCHMARKING section for examples.

+### followsymlinks

+This feature, when enabled, will cause symlinks to be interpreted by mergerfs as their target (depending on the mode).

+When there is a getattr/stat request for a file mergerfs will check if the file is a symlink and depending on the `followsymlinks` setting will replace the information about the symlink with that of that which it points to.

+When unlink'ing or rmdir'ing the followed symlink it will remove the symlink itself and not that which it points to.

 ### symlinkify